jsunn-y/CARE/task1_baselines/README.md

 ### CLEAN
 Outputs from model training and inference in our study are found in `CLEAN`.
 Alternatively, instructions for reproducing our retraining and inference procedure can be found in `task1_baselines/CLEAN/CARE_forCLEAN.ipynb`, which is performed within the [CLEAN package](https://github.com/tttianhao/CLEAN/tree/main).
 For training, we did not perform any clustering, and we used the recommended training parameters with triplet margin loss.

+Our retrained CARE  model is available at [CARE_pretrained.zip](https://zenodo.org/records/12195378).